 I realize there are substantial barriers to this, not least of which is the willingness of individuals to share their data.
 However, to give us a fighting chance, philanthropy and government—the key stakeholders with the resources and leading the systems—must take the lead.

-To sum it all up: we’re going to need not only to come to agreement about these measures, but also establish a baseline from which we can then consistently collect data we can use to track progress and be willing to be held accountable for making progress.
+To sum it all up: nonprofits, philanthropy, and government are going to need not only to come to agreement about these measures, but also establish a baseline from which we can then consistently collect data we can use to track progress and be willing to be held accountable for making progress.
 That is how we will be able to answer the to-what-end question and hold ourselves accountable.
 That is foundational to establishing the 21st-century social contract, our Common Purpose.

 All that, though, is only about the first of the two prerequisites I stated earlier.
-A detailed discussion of the second one—differentiating between the kinds of help we give to people—is the subject of my next blog post.
+A detailed discussion of the second one—differentiating between the kinds of help our sector gives to people—is the subject of my next blog post.